jjyr/my_feeds/README.md

 end

 # you should create a migration like below
-# in this case, this column name is likeable_identify, it depends on feed_polymorphic
+# in this case, this column name is likeable_identity, it depends on feed_polymorphic
-#add_column :your_customs, :likeable_identify, :string, null: false
+#add_column :your_customs, :likeable_identity, :string, null: false
 ```

 ####feeder